Cleaning Mattress Vomit

 It’s happened to all of us.
 We’ve woken up in the middle of the night because we’ve been sick, and we didn’t have enough time to even make it out of bed.
 Whether this happened when you had the flu or too much to drink isn’t any of our business, but we know that it’s happened to you or someone you know.
-That someone might have even been your children or your pets, because they these things tend to happen to them, too.
+That someone might have even been your children or your pets because these things tend to happen to them, too.
 Unfortunately, mattresses can’t be thrown into the washing machine like your sheets and blankets can.
 The next question you have to ask yourself is the worst: How am I going to clean this puke out of my mattress?
 Will it ever be sanitary again?
 How do I get rid of this god forbidden smell?

 If this is a common occurrence that you deal with, consider getting a mattress with a removable and machine washable cover like YogaBed or Novosbed.
 If you have a mattress that does not have a machine washable cover though, don’t worry, we still got you covered.
-We’re going to give you a step by step breakdown of how to properly clean puke out of your bed, sanitize it, and remove any stains and smells.
+We’re going to give you a step-by-step breakdown of how to properly clean puke out of your bed, sanitize it, and remove any stains and smells.

 Wash the bedding.
 Take all the bedding off your bed and put it in the washing machine.
 All of it, even if the vomit didn’t get on it.
-This includes sheets, comforter, blankets, pillow cases, etc. This is because you want to make sure the smell is gone and that the rest of the bedding isn’t infected with sick germs.
-Wash it at a high temperature setting, which will help to kill off any germs.
+This includes sheets, comforter, blankets, pillowcases, etc. This is because you want to make sure the smell is gone and that the rest of the bedding isn’t infected with sick germs.
+Wash it at a high-temperature setting, which will help to kill off any germs.